-In accordance with the Executive Order on Remuneration for ATP and other organisations, ATP is subject to a number of rules on its remuneration policy, remuneration and disclosure requirements, including frameworks for the awarding and payment of variable remuneration, in the same way as the rest of the financial services industry.
+In accordance with the Executive Order on Remuneration for ATP and other organisations, ATP is subject to a number of rules for its remuneration policy, remuneration and disclosure requirements, including frameworks for the awarding and payment of variable remuneration, in essence in the same way as the rest of the financial services industry.

-The Remuneration Policy is determined with due consideration for the promotion of sound and efficient risk management and with the object of securing a long-term commonality of interest between ATP's members, management and other employees.
+The Remuneration Policy is determined with due consideration for the promotion of sound and efficient risk management and with the object of securing a long-term commonality of interest for the individual employee and ATP's members and support ATP's ability to meet its obligations.

-Remuneration and fees are fixed on the basis of the market level, taking into account the complexity of ATP's activities, relevant business experience and organisational responsibilities, among other factors.
+Remuneration and fees are fixed on the basis of the market level both nationally and internationally, taking into account the complexity of ATP's activities, relevant business experience and organisational responsibilities, among other factors.
 Furthermore, remuneration and fees are defined on the basis of ATP's specific needs, including the need to ensure ATP's ongoing ability to attract and retain the best qualified managers and employees.

-ATP uses remuneration pay as an active tool that supports commercial development by focusing on target and performance-related management and promotes behaviour that creates value as well as sustainable and extraordinary results.
+When ATP use remuneration pay, it is used as an active tool that supports commercial development by focusing on target and performance-related management and promotes behaviour that creates value as well as sustainable and extraordinary results.